-Supervision

-Supervision will occur at least once a week.
-The student will meet with for a minimum of hours per week.
-The student is encouraged to seek supervision outside of the designated times whenever necessary and to consult with other staff members at the agency as well.
-Additionally, the student's supervisor(s) will directly observe the student at least one time per semester and provide a written evaluation, supplied by the Practicum instructor, at Appalachian State, to appraise the student's progress at the end of the semester.
-The supervisor agrees to contact the Director of Clinical Training (Dr. Lisa Curtin: curtinla@appstate.edu; 828-262-8936) at any point a concern or problem develops.
+Supervision Supervision will occur at lea st once a week.
+The student v will meet with for a minimum of hours per week.
+The student is consult with other staff mem will directly observe the stud supplied by the Practicum in the end of the semester.
+The abers at the agency as well.
+A dent at least one time per sem astructor, at Appalachian State supervisor agrees to contact times whenever necessary and to dditionally, the student's supervisor(s) ester and provide a written evaluation, e, to appraise the student's progress at the Director of Clinical Training (Dr. point a concern or problem develops. semester.
+In addition, the stu tion of the student at the close of the ortunity to evaluate the agency as a udents.
+Schedule A schedule agreed upon by t he program, student and Supe ervisor is as follows: Student signature Supervisor signature Practicum Instructor (s)

-Evaluation

-The supervisor will complete and review a formal evaluation of the student at the close of the semester.
-In addition, the student will be provided an opportunity to evaluate the agency as a training site and offer suggestions for work with future students.

-Schedule

-A schedule agreed upon by the program, student and Supervisor is as follows:

-Student signature

-Supervisor signature

-Practicum Instructor (s)